usna78/Mail-Alias/README.md

 This module allows the use of a locally maintained aliases file in addition to using the aliases file used by the MTA.
 This is beneficial for several reasons:
 - The MTA aliases file may not be available to you because editing it is restricted by corporate policy
-- The MTA aliases file is shared  and you want to avoid conflicting alias names already in use others
+- The MTA aliases file is shared  and you want to avoid conflicting alias names already in use by others
-- The MTA is being edited by persons not affliated with you application and their errors affect your emails
+- The MTA is being edited by persons not affliated with you application and their errors will affect your emails
-- You want control of your own aliases in a file not availble to others  still use entries in the system aliases file needed
+- You want control of your own aliases in a file not availble to others but also use entries in the system aliases file when needed

-This module is useful when your script or application is not using the system email aliases file provided by your server's Mail Transfer Agent (MTA).
-The restriction would generally be encountered when, by policy, the MTA aliases file is reserved for use by only a single group, such as just the server's system administrators.

 This module reduces the dependence your script or application has on your system wide MTA aliases file.
-You can avoid the use of the system aliases entirely or you can use some system aliases to supplement your local aliases.
-This is not to imply that your MTA aliases file should not be used if it is available to you.
-This module provides an option for using locally defined aliases when when desired and using system wide aliases only when desired.
+You can avoid the use of the system aliases entirely or you can use some system aliases to supplement your local maintained aliases.
+This module is useful when you want to maintain your own email aliases file, supplemented by the limited use of the system wide aliases file.

 The type of local file holding the alias definitions is up to the application.
 File types such as INI, JSON, YAML, XML and many others could be used.